Giftbit/Lightrail-API-V2-Docs/docs/object-model.md

 #### Creating and Organizing Values

 Programs act as a template for newly-created Values.
 So, for the different types of Values you create within Lightrail, it is recommended to create them from different Programs.
 Programs provide a template for all the Values that are created within that Program.
 Programs also enable organization and aggregated statistics on Values.
 Programs makes it really easy to see how a certain promotion you’re running is performing.
-Programs can be created through the API or Webapp.
+Programs can be created through the API or web app.

 ### Contacts